Chrishell Stause

-Terrina Chrishell Stause (born July 21, 1981) is an American actress, television personality and real estate agent.
+Terrina Chrishell Stause (born July 21, 1981) is an American actress, television personality, and real estate agent.
 She began her career playing the role of Amanda Dillon in the ABC daytime soap opera All My Children (2005–2011).
 From 2013 to 2015, she starred as Jordan Ridgeway in the NBC soap opera, Days of Our Lives and later returned to the soap on a recurring basis.
 For this role, Stause received a Daytime Emmy Award nomination for Outstanding Guest Performer in a Drama Series in 2020.
 In 2019, Stause began starring in the Netflix reality series Selling Sunset.

 Early life

 Stause was born on July 21, 1981 in Draffenville, Kentucky.
 She attended Murray State University, from which she received her B.A. in theater in 2003.
-Her middle name "Chrishell" is a portmanteau word created based on the unusual circumstances of her birth: her mother went into labor at a Shell station, and an attendant named Chris helped deliver the baby.
-However, in her book Stause denies the gossip on her birth.
-She mentioned that her mother had some car troubles and pulled into a gas station.
-While waiting at the car station, she went into pre-labor and the car attendant genuinely helped her to reach a hospital.
-Stause was born in a hospital.
+Her middle name "Chrishell" is a portmanteau word created based on the unusual circumstances of her birth.
+Many claim that her mother went into labor at a Shell station, and an attendant named Chris helped deliver the baby.
+However, in her book, Stause denies parts of this, mentioning that her mother had car troubles and pulled into a gas station.
+While waiting, she went into pre-labor and the attendant genuinely helped her to reach a hospital, where Stause was born.
 Before knowing that she was pregnant, her mother broke up with Chrishell's biological father, who was half Japanese and half Spanish.
 Jeff was her stepfather.

 Stause missed a full year of middle school because she was forced to live in a tent.
 At that time, Stause mentioned washing her hair in the river, using food stamps and hiding her life from classmates.
 Her parents "struggled with addiction and mental health" and for a period joined the Worldwide Church of God when she was 10 years old.
-Her mother never had a steady job and Stause describes her as free spirit and self-righteous.
+Her mother never had a steady job and Stause describes her as free spirited and self-righteous.